Groundwater

 Geothermal energy is the heat that exists beneath the surface of the Earth.
 Ireland has abundant geothermal energy resources that are as yet largely untapped.
 Geothermal energy is proven to be secure, environmentally sustainable, effectively carbon-neutral and cost-effective over long-term periods, and can play an important role in decarbonising Ireland's heat energy sector.

-We provide scientific advice and expertise in this area to support new policies and regulations developed by the Department of the Environment, Climate and Communications.
+We provide scientific advice and expertise in this area to support new policies and regulations developed by the Department of Climate, Energy and the Environment.
 We are developing a new National Geothermal database to promote the use of this clean natural resource.